 6. If required based on step 3 determination, and if the S-NSSAI that is associated with the UAS services is part of the Allowed NSSAI, UUAA-MM procedure (see clause 5.2.2.2) is executed at this step.
 Once the UUAA-MM procedure is successfully completed for the UAV, the AMF stores a successful UUAA result and updates the UE context indicating that UUAA is no longer pending and with an optional authorized CAA-Level UAV ID received from the USS, and shall trigger a UE Configuration Update procedure (see TS 23.502 [3], clause 4.2.4.2) to deliver the UUAA result and the UUAA Authorization Payload containing UAV configuration to the UE.
 The AMF may also deliver the authorized CAA-Level UAV ID that it may have received from the USS.

+NOTE 1: The UAV configuration is application layer information outside the scope of 3GPP.

-If UUAA fails, based on local network policy, the AMF may decide to de-register the UE with an appropriate cause value in the De-Registration Request message, or keep the UE-registered with a failure UUAA result in UE context as described in step 7 of 5.2.2.2 and ensures that the UE is not allowed to access any aerial service based on the DNN/S-NSSAI value.
+If UUAA fails, based on local network policy, the AMF may decide to de-register the UE with an appropriate cause value in the De-Registration Request message, or keep the UE-registered with a failure UUAA result in UE context as described in step 7 of clause 5.2.2.2 and ensures that the UE is not allowed to access any aerial service based on the DNN/S-NSSAI value.
+If the UE is de-registered, the UE may re-attempt to re-register without including the CAA-level UAV ID.

-NOTE: Security details will be determined by SA WG3.
+NOTE 2: Security details will be determined by SA WG3.